Pycord-Development/pycord/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] If code changes were made then they have been tested.
 - [ ] I have searched the open pull requests for duplicates.
 - [ ] I have updated the documentation to reflect the changes.
-- [ ] If `type: ignore` comments were used, a comment is also left explaining why
+- [ ] If `type: ignore` comments were used, a comment is also left explaining why.

 ## PR Information